SeanTomlinson30/seantomlinson30.github.io/_posts/2019-36-3-academia-or-industry.md

 ---
 layout: post
-title: The post-PhD Problem
+title: Academia or Industry
 ---
 My thoughts on the "What're you going to do after your PhD" question.

-# Acamdemia or Industry
+# Academia or Industry

 TBC